COUNTRIES: Serbia, Kosovo, Macedonia, Bosnia, East Timor, Haiti, Zimbabwe, Uganda, USA

 Sectors: Emergency response, peacebuilding, early childhood education, agriculture, value chain, market systems development, microfinance, civil society, disaster preparedness/reduction, economic development.

 POSITIONS HELD: M&E Intern, Field Monitor, Communications Officer, Project Manager, Program Manager, Regional Program Officer, Country Director, Interim Executive Director, Interim Chief of Staff.

 LANGUAGES: English, French, Serbo-Croatian

-The answer seems simple now, but took coaching and a great deal of reflection to get there.
+The answer seems simple now, but it took coaching and a great deal of reflection to get there.
 After more than twenty years in relief and development, I know where I have the most impact and from where I derive the greatest energy and motivation.
 After a great deal of scouring of job descriptions, I realized the best way for me to have a job that allows me to focus on what I do best was to create it myself.

 Now I can focus on the people, projects, and skills areas and engage and partner with people I value and with whom I share the same goals.
 I want relief and development workers and their programs to live up to their full potential and bring about the positive change that is their motivation.